From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 In the reign of Elizabeth, it occurred to many conscientious and independent thinkers (as it had previously done to some Protestants in Bohemia), that the Fourth Commandment required of them the observance, not of the first, but of the specified seventh day of the week, and a strict bodily rest as a service then due to God….
 The former class became numerous enough to make a considerable figure for more than a century in England under the title of “Sabbatarians” — a word now exchanged for the less ambiguous appellation of “Seventh-day Baptists.”
 (Chamber’s Encyclopædia, vol. VIII [London: W. and R. Chambers, 1881], 402)

-The author failed to name any of these alleged Elizabethan seventh-day observers and provided no proof to support his claims.
-The article's conclusions may have depended on Cox's previously published book or on assumptions about Sprint's 1607 comment.
-In any event, later editions of the encyclopedia deleted these claims.
+The author did not name any of these alleged Elizabethan seventh-day observers and provided no proof to support his claims.
+The article’s conclusions may have depended on Cox’s previously published book or on assumptions about Sprint’s 1607 comment.
+Later editions of the encyclopedia deleted these claims.

 The first verifiable record of English Reformation seventh-day Christians is Sprint’s 1607 comment.
 Their mention follows decades of Sunday Sabbatarian agitation.
 It is reasonable to believe that English seventh-day Sabbatarianism arose from Puritan Sunday Sabbatarianism — the one naturally and historically following the other.
 We shall return to seventh-day Sabbatarianism later.

 Virginia’s death penalty

 Not long after Sprint’s book appeared, Puritan Sabbatarianism spread to the New World.
 When Lord De La Warr became governor of Virginia in 1610, he established strict Sabbatarianism in the colony.